Call Detail

 The audience for artist projects will be broad and include Colorado students, visitors and tourists, patrons of the Capitol building, and all Coloradans.

-The selection committee, made up of 7 voting community members and 4 non-voting members who will act as an advisory resource for the group, will select artists to create public artwork for this pedestrian walkway.
-The selection committee will base their decision on the following submitted application materials including a resume or cv, artist statement and work samples, outlined below.
+The selection committee, made up of seven voting community members and four non-voting members who will act as an advisory resource for the group, will select artists to create public artwork for this pedestrian walkway.
+The selection committee will base their decision on the following submitted application materials including a resume or CV, artist statement and work samples, outlined below.

 Creatives of all mediums are encouraged to apply, including but not limited to, visual artists (steel, bronze, carpentry, mural/painting, illustration, etc.), literary arts, musicians, lighting specialists, vocalists, digital artists, etc.